hessius/voicehelper/README.md

 1. Create a new step by step command "search X" (X being the database)
 2. Add the commands:
-   a.
-Keyboard shortcut: Ctrl-C
+   - Keyboard shortcut: Ctrl-C
-   b.
-Run program: Web browser of choice (e.g. Edge) with the argument https://hessius.github.io/dmohelper/?site=[INSERT SITE HERE]&lang=[INSERT LANGUANGE HERE (OPTIONAL)]
+   - Run program: Web browser of choice (e.g. Edge) with the argument https://hessius.github.io/dmohelper/?site=[INSERT SITE HERE]&lang=[INSERT LANGUANGE HERE (OPTIONAL)]
-   c.
-Wait: e.g. 3000 ms to let the browser load, the website is minimal enough to load nearly instantaneously
+   - Wait: e.g. 3000 ms to let the browser load, the website is minimal enough to load nearly instantaneously
-   d.
-Keyboard shortcut: Ctrl-V
+   - Keyboard shortcut: Ctrl-V
 3. Invoke the shortcut by saying "Select [TEXT]" and then "Search X"

 ## Parameters

+Currently two parameters are available

+1. Site (Required)
+   Accepts either one of the predefined domains (see below) or a full url, please note that the url needed is the full search URL to which a query can be appended. e.g. "https://www.bing.com/search?q="
+2. Lang (optional)
+   Accepts any two letter language code ([ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)), e.g. "en" for English and "se" for Swedish.
+Is used to enable automatic translation of query for searches in a resource in another language than the source.

-### Sites
+### Predefined domains

 | Name             | Param | Param alt       | Param alt 2 | Description                                                                         | Language |
 | ---------------- | ----- | --------------- | ----------- | ----------------------------------------------------------------------------------- | -------- |